reimagined/resolve/docs/modules/comments.md

 The reSolve comments module ([@resolve-js/module-comments](https://www.npmjs.com/package/@resolve-js/module-comments)) adds support for user comments to a reSolve application.
 It implements an aggregate and a read model that together describe the logic used to process hierarchical trees of comments and serve them to a client.

-The comments module also exports renderless [client components](#client-api) based on React + Redux and the [@resolve-js/redux](https://www.npmjs.com/package/@resolve-js/@resolve-js/redux) library that you can use to implement a user interface required to post and navigate comments on your web application's page.
+The comments module also exports renderless [client components](#client-api) based on React+Redux and the [@resolve-js/redux](https://www.npmjs.com/package/@resolve-js/@resolve-js/redux) library that you can use to implement a user interface required to post and navigate comments on your web application's page.

 ## Installation